twpkevin06222/MasterThesis/README.md

 | ArcFace  | 0.65 (0.02)  | 0.64 (0.02) | 0.51 (0.03) |

 ### Content Based Image Retrieval (CBIR)
+Content-based Image Retrieval (CBIR) attempts to utilise image as a query to retrieve images from the image database in replacement of keywords for more efficient retrieval process.
+In this work, we first map volumetric images to low dimensional embedding space, where the similarity scores between each query embedding and retrieval embedding are computed.
+The nearest neighbour of the query embedding are ranked according to the similarity scores in descending order.
+While it is not trivial to visualise volumetric data and its retrieved images, the mid slice of every patients’ MRI images are chosen to be displayed for CBIR task with the assumption that the mid image slice contains the most significant image description for a patient’s prostate.

 <p align="center">
 <img src="fig/SingleArcHead_CBIR.png" width="500" height="500">